-This session is designed to allow students to demonstrate a synthesis of the education presented to date and to demonstrate higher order thinking skills in a complex, uncertain, and ambiguous situation involving the use or contemplated use of military force.
+This session is designed to allow students to demonstrate their (1) synthesis of the course material considered to date, and (2) higher order thinking skills in a complex, uncertain, and ambiguous situation involving use or contemplated use of military force.

-The examination questions will be issued on 26 October at 0830 and student responses are due to the moderators NLT 1200 the following day.
-Grading criteria for the operational art examination may be found in the JMO Course Description on the JMO Senior Level Course Blackboard site.
+Examination questions will be issued on 27 October at 1200.
+Student responses are due to their moderators NLT 1200 28 October.
+Grading criteria for the comprehensive examination may be found in the JMO Course Description on the JMO Senior Level Course Blackboard site.